kubernetes/enhancements/keps/sig-node/1898-hardened-exec/README.md

 ### Non-Goals

 - Protecting proxy requests
-- Maintaining backwards compatibility of the Kubelet API
+- Maintaining backwards compatibility of the Kubelet API, which is only intended for consumption by the kube-apiserver and only requires forwards-compatibility
-- Maintaining long-term backwards compatibility of risky exec requests
+- Maintaining long-term backwards compatibility of SSRF-prone exec GET requests

 ## Proposal